bennytcox/about-me/README.md

 📚 Minors in Statistics and Mathematics

 🛰️ **Software Engineering Intern**
-South Dakota Space Grant Consortium
+South Dakota Space Grant Consortium in partnership with USGS/KBR. inc

 ---